dhongu/deltatech/deltatech_website_city/README.rst

 Features:
- - selectie locatilitate din lista
+ - select city from the list in website